-- Professional and ministry-based Christian counselors are both confessing believers and also duly licensed, credentialed, or certified mental health providers.
-Whenever appropriate, these counselors bring the life of Jesus Christ into the work of counseling; psychotherapy; medical and psychiatric treatment; testing and evaluation; mediation and arbitration; counselor supervision; teaching; research; administration; consulting; small group facilitation; coaching; speaking; writing; and church, court-related, and legislative testimony. - Christian counselors of all kinds when in the client's interest, with their consent, and when appropriate in the counseling process pray for and with clients; read the Bible and make reference to Scripture; encourage the confession of sin, the practice of forgiveness, and the making of amends; support the practice of the spiritual disciplines; and give assistance or make referral for spiritual interventions and other specialized practices.
+- Our Christian counselors are confessing believers and may also be duly licensed, credentialed, or certified mental health providers.
+We bring the life of Jesus Christ into the work of counseling. - Christian counselors of all kinds when in the client's interest, with their consent, and when appropriate in the counseling process pray for and with clients; read the Bible and make reference to Scripture; encourage the confession of sin, the practice of forgiveness, and the making of amends; support the practice of the spiritual disciplines; and give assistance or make referral for spiritual interventions and other specialized practices.